HeberTU/fraud-detection-system/README.md

 The repository has the following library structure inside the corelib package:

-* Data repositories: Data layer, currently only supporting a Transaction data simulator.
+* Data repositories: The data layer currently supports only a Transaction data simulator.
 * Data Schemas: Data validation layer.
-* Domain: A library containing all the domain specific functions and abstractions.
+* Domain: A library containing all the domain-specific functions and abstractions.
-* ML: A library containing all the ml related module:
+* ML: A library containing all the ml related modules:
   *  algorithms: ml algorithms abstraction
   * arifact_repository: abstraction to interact with the artifactory registry for deployment
   * estimator: A composite class used to implement the ML pipeline logic.